Registration using a Network Named User license and the Embarcadero License Center

 - In step six, "Named User Licenses", set offline usage to "30 days" to make Visual Assist communicate with the license server as infrequently as possible.

-- Skip step seven, "Concurrent Licenses".
-(Concurrent licenses are not available for Visual Assist.)
+- "Concurrent Licenses" are available for Visual Assist.

 - Complete fields in step eight only to be notified of license expirations, i.e. expirations of software maintenance.
 (An account representative should reach out before expiration whether or not ELC sends notification.)